MIFisheriesScience/MIFisheriesScience.github.io/_pages/FISH6000Assignmentguide.md

 You will prepare a three minute proposal talk (analogous to the [3MT competitions](http://www.cags.ca/3mt.php) held around the world).

 The rules are as follows:

 	- The talk can be no more than three minutes.
-At 3:01 you will be asked to stop
+Severe grading penalties will ensue above 3 minutes.
+A clock will be visible during your talk.
 	- It should clearly outline your proposed research program
 	- You should include at least one figure, expressing your expected results in graphical format.
 This is not expected to be real data